Charcuterie Board Presentation: Easy Food Garnish Ideas

 Strawberry Fans

 Place a strawberry on a cutting board.
-Using a sharp knife, slice the berry into small sections, being mindful not to cut past the top of the berry.
-Gently spread the berry apart to create a fan.
+Using a sharp knife, slice the berry into thin sections, being careful not to cut all the way through the top.
+Gently spread the slices apart to create a fan-like shape for a decorative garnish.

-Melt chocolate chips in a small microwave safe bowl for 30 seconds, stir, and repeat until runny.
-Dip the tip of a berry into the chocolate and place on a tray.
-Alternatively, use a utensil to drizzle melted chocolate over the berries.
+Melt chocolate chips in a microwave-safe bowl by heating them for 30 seconds, stirring, and repeating until the chocolate is smooth and runny.
+Dip the tip of each strawberry into the melted chocolate and place it on a tray.
+Alternatively, drizzle the melted chocolate over the strawberries using a spoon or fork.
 Place the tray in the fridge to harden the chocolate.

-Tip: Place the berries on the charcuterie board just before presenting it, to keep the chocolate firm.
+Tip: Add chocolate-covered strawberries to the charcuterie board just before serving to keep the chocolate firm.

 Garlic Crostini

-Artisan bread not only tastes delicious, but they also look incredible too.
-Make delicious crostini by slicing baguette on a bias (it will make the pieces look larger) adding garlic butter and a sprinkle of parsley.
+Artisan bread not only tastes great but also looks incredible.
+Make crostini by slicing a baguette on a diagonal (this makes the pieces appear larger).
+Spread garlic butter on each slice and sprinkle with parsley.
 Bake in a 350°F oven for a few minutes.
-The trick is to take them out before they get crunchy or too browned… no-one likes a broken tooth with their cheese.
+Tip: Remove the crostini before they become overly crunchy or browned—nobody wants a broken tooth with their cheese!

 Radish Flowers

-Trim radish ends.
-Starting at the top of the radish slice small sections as if you were peeling it, working around the whole vegetable and being mindful not to cut off the petal.
-Place radishes in a bowl of water in the fridge until the ‘flower’ blooms and each petal has opened away from the centre. blot drop on a paper towel.
+Trim the ends of the radishes.
+Using a sharp knife, slice small sections from the top of the radish as if peeling it, working around the vegetable and being careful not to slice off the petals completely.
+Place the prepared radishes in a bowl of cold water in the fridge until the petals open, creating a flower-like effect.
+Blot dry on a paper towel before placing them on the board.

 Grape Bunches

-Rather than placing an entire bunch of grapes on your charcuterie board, cut the bunch into smaller 6-8 grape size bundles and pile them up to look full.
-This way guests won’t be fighting to pull a grape from the stem.
+Instead of placing a full bunch of grapes on your charcuterie board, cut the bunch into smaller bundles of 6-8 grapes.
+Arrange these mini bundles in a pile to create a full, abundant look.
+This makes it easier for guests to grab a portion without pulling individual grapes off the stem.

-Make Cheese Look Interesting for a Charcuterie Board Presentation
+Make Cheese Look Interesting for The Charcuterie Board Presentation

 How To Fold Cured Meat for a Charcuterie Board

-How To Keep Apples & Pears from Browning
+How to Keep Apples and Pears from Browning

-Click below to check out my Charcuterie Board Essentials
+Check out my Charcuterie Board Essentials In My Amazon Store